LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 title = "How do I reset my password?" weight = 99
 [taxonomies]
-Categories = ["Security"]
+Categories = ["Account", "Security"]
 +++

-Use this link, and enter your email to reset your password.
+Use this link, and enter your email.

 <https://ldjam.com/#user-reset>